Skip to main content

 Dynamically setting config variables in marketplace

 You can programmatically set values for your customers' config variables by leveraging marketplace events.
-This is handy if you know some value (an API key, endpoint, etc), and would like to set a config variable on your customer's behalf (so they don't need to look up the values themselves).
+This is particularly useful when you have access to certain values (API keys, endpoints, etc.) and want to set config variables on behalf of your customers (eliminating the need for them to look up these values).

-When your app receives an INSTANCE_CONFIGURATION_LOADED event message (or USER_CONFIGURATION_LOADED for ULC), the message's payload contains the properties listed above, plus current config variable values.
+When your application receives an INSTANCE_CONFIGURATION_LOADED event message (or USER_CONFIGURATION_LOADED for ULC), the message payload includes the properties listed above, plus current config variable values.

-You can inspect that event's data, and conditionally set values for some config variables using the prismatic.setConfigVars() function.
-Let's look at the event message, and how to respond to it with some config variable values:
+You can analyze that event's data and conditionally set values for specific config variables using the prismatic.setConfigVars() function.
+Let's examine the event message structure and how to respond with config variable values:

-Here's what the INSTANCE_CONFIGURATION_LOADED payload looks like.
-The event message's .data.configVars property contains all currently set config variables and their values:
+Here's the structure of the INSTANCE_CONFIGURATION_LOADED payload.
+The event message's .data.configVars property contains all currently set configuration variables and their values:

 Example INSTANCE_CONFIGURATION_LOADED event payload